Abdul Hakim Haqqani: Early life

-He was born to Mawlawi Khudaidad in 1967 in the Panjwayi District of Kandahar Province, Afghanistan.
-He graduated from Darul Uloom Haqqania, a Deobandi Islamic seminary (darul uloom), in Pakistan, and taught there.
+Haqqani was born to Mawlawi Khudaidad in 1967 in the Panjwayi District of Kandahar Province, Afghanistan.
+He graduated from Darul Uloom Haqqania, a Deobandi Islamic seminary, in Pakistan, and taught there for a time.

 Career

 Teaching

-Apart from teaching at the Darul Uloom Haqqania, until recently he also ran his own Islamic seminary or madrasa in the Ishaqabad area of Quetta, in Pakistan’s Balochistan province.
+Apart from teaching at the Darul Uloom Haqqania, he also ran at some point his own Islamic seminary or madrasa in the Ishaqabad area of Quetta, in Pakistan's Balochistan province.

 Judiciary

 During the rule of the first Islamic Emirate, in addition to teaching, he also served in the Appellate Court and at the Central Dar ul-Ifta.
 Following the appointment of Hibatullah Akhundzada as Supreme Leader, Ishaqzai was appointed Chief Justice.

 Diplomacy

 In September 2020, he was appointed the Taliban's chief negotiator for peace talks in Qatar with the government of Afghanistan, replacing Sher Mohammad Abbas Stanikzai, who became his deputy in the 21-member negotiating team.

+Legal issues

+On 20 July 2023, Abdulhakim Haqqani was sanctioned by the European Union (EU) due to his instrumental role as Chief Justice of the Supreme Court in implementing policies and spreading ideological teachings aimed at creating and justifying gender-based repressions against women in Afghanistan.

+On 23 January 2025, the International Criminal Court's chief prosecutor, Karim Khan, announced the submission of arrest warrant applications for Abdulhakim Haqqani and supreme leader Hibatullah Akhundzada.
+Haqqani is accused of a crime against humanity, specifically the persecution of women and girls, since the Taliban's return to power in August 2021.
+The charges claim severe restrictions imposed on Afghan females, encompassing bans on education, employment, and public participation.
+The warrants were granted by the ICC Pre-Trial Chamber II on 8 July.

 Books

-Specializing in Islamic jurisprudence, especially its justice system, he has books on various subjects which have been translated into many languages, including Bengali.
+Abdulhakim Haqqani is described as knowledgeable about Islamic jurisprudence according to The Express Tribune.
+He has published several books.